reshmabidikar/slate/source/includes/_subscription.md

 **requestedDate**: This date is only used if no billingPolicy was specified.

-Creating a subscription often triggers the creation of an invoice, and associated with this there is often a payment (against the invoice).
+Changing the plan associated to a subscription often triggers the creation of an invoice, and associated with this there is often a payment (against the invoice).
 If **callCompletion** is true, the call to this API will be delayed until the invoice is created and/or the payment is processed.
 However, the maximum delay in seconds will be given by **callTimeoutSec**.

 **Response**